 If you face any of these criminal charges, you should contact a seasoned lawyer in Palmetto immediately to discuss your arrest and plan for your defense.

-If you have been charged with a criminal offense, whether for a violent crime, drug charges, or a sex crime, you need experience you can count on by your side.
+If you have been charged with a criminal offense, whether for a violent crime like assault, drug charges, driving under the influence, or a sex crime, you need experience you can count on by your side.